Paroxysmisch/genome-assembly/dissertation/main.typ

 $

 #modelexplanation[
   Integrating the symmetry feature from @symgatedgcn into GAT+Edge, to form SymGAT+Edge, helps to increase expressivity as messages passed along edges cannot be distinguished from messages passed along the reversed direction by the attention mechanism either.
+The model is just provided with a graph, with no information regarding the directionality of the edges.
 ]

 === SymGatedGCN+Mamba
 The standard input features (@sec:standard_input_features) used in prior work on neural genome assembly extract normalized overlap length and similarity from pairs of overlapping reads.
 However, the models have access to only these summary statistics, not the raw nucleotide read data, which could enable the model to extract more complex features, for example by capturing some notion of what is biologically plausible.

-While encoder-only Transformers are the contemporary choice for sequence-to-embedding tasks like this, a fundamental drawback makes them unsuitable---their quadratic complexity with respect to the sequence length.
+While standard encoder-only Transformers @transformer-paper are the contemporary choice for sequence-to-embedding tasks like this @bert-paper, a fundamental drawback makes them unsuitable---their quadratic complexity with respect to the sequence length.
 Each read is upto $10s$ of @kb long for @pacbio @hifi reads, and there are $1000$s of reads even in the partitioned overlap graph used during training (note that we cannot partition the graph to an arbitrarily small number of nodes without sustaining major losses in performance as context around the graph artifact is lost).

-On the other hand, @rnn architectures such as @lstm have linear complexity, but have traditionally struggled with modelling such long sequences.
+On the other hand, @rnn architectures such as @lstm @lstm-review have linear complexity, but have traditionally struggled with modelling such long sequences.
 The key to the efficacy of Transformers, is the self-attention mechanism's ability to effectively route information from across the sequence, regardless of the distance.

 As a result, we turn to the Mamba architecture, which with its selectivity mechanism and parallel scan implementation, is able to model complex, long sequences, without the computational cost of Transformers.